Setting Up A Rotating Money Club In The UK: Everything You Need To Know

 Contributors often pay a token gratitude fee to the organiser, known as tipping or throwing a hand.

-Who should I invite to be part of my savings club?
+Who should I invite to be part of my money club?

-Most savings clubs consist of family and friendship groups.
-Some people form savings clubs with fellow churchgoers or friends from mosques.
+Most money clubs consist of family and friendship groups.
+Some people form money clubs with fellow churchgoers or friends from mosques.
 They're also popular among work colleagues.
 That’s because the system relies on trust and community to work effectively.

-Is it easy to set up a savings club in the UK?
+Is it easy to set up a money club in the UK?

 You’ll also need to ensure each member pays into the club promptly each month, so the other members can receive their money on time.
 This sometimes involves collecting and delivering large sums of money from around the country.

-However, with the right technology, it can be easy and secure to set up a savings club for you, your friends, and your family.
+However, with the right technology, it can be easy and secure to set up a money club for you, your friends, and your family.

-What are the risks of setting up a savings club?
+What are the risks of setting up a money club?

-There are some risks involved in setting up and being part of an informal savings club or ROSCA.
+There are some risks involved in setting up and being part of an informal money club.
 For example:

 - Carrying cash can make you a target for criminals